dltj/dltj-blog/content/2022-01-27-issue-82-digital-library-video-preservation-selling-prayers-ebook-legislation.md

 Last week featured Alan.
 Alan is a nine-year-old cat that my daughter rescued from the Columbus Zoo and Aquarium animal show when it shut down due to covid.
 (My daughter was working as an animal caretaker for the show at the time).
-As he came to us, his full name was "Alan Jackson", which—in case you didn't know—is also the name of an {% include robustlink.html href="https://en.wikipedia.org/wiki/Alan_Jackson" versiondate="2022-01-26" title="Alan Jackson | Wikipedia" anchor="American country music singer and songwriter" %}.
+As he came to us, his full name was "Alan Jackson", which—in case you didn't know—is also the name of an {{ robustlink(href="https://en.wikipedia.org/wiki/Alan_Jackson", versiondate="2022-01-26", title="Alan Jackson | Wikipedia", anchor="American country music singer and songwriter") }}.
 After seven years of sharing a "catio-equipped" shed (an outdoor area accessible to cats) with a dozen of his show peers, he has quickly turned into a full-on housecat.

 Mittens, to the right, is an 11-year-old rescue that we got from the local animal shelter when she was four months old.